The Leftover Woman by Jean Kwok (HarperCollins)

 When Keru first meets Nate’s parents, it’s at a Yale gathering where almost all of the mothers are garbed in floral print dresses and wearing floppy sun hats.
 “How do you tell any of them apart?”
 Keru asks Nate as they approach her future mother-in-law.
 She’s amazed at “how innocuous the conversation can get” and wonders if all white families chirp at each other “like a set of affable birds.”

-If Jane Austen were alive in the 21st Century, this is the book that she might well have written.
+If Jane Austen were alive in the 21st Century, this is a book she might have written.
 Satirical without carrying a vicious bite, Rental House is a novel that evokes startled laughter on one page and uncomfortable squirming on the next.
-Under Wang’s lens, marriage, families, race, and class are artfully dissected and recast in a different light, one that’s sometimes uncomfortable but been needed for a very long time.~Janet Brown
+Under Wang’s lens, marriage, families, race, and class are artfully dissected and recast in a different light, one that’s sometimes uncomfortable but that’s been needed for a very long time.~Janet Brown

 Bullet Train by Kotaro Isaka, translated by Sam Melissa (Vintage)

 I had watched the Hollywood movie and was excited to read the book in English which was translated by Sam Melissa who also translated Mantis.
-I wanted to see how closely the movie adaptation was of Isaka’s book.
+I wanted to see how closely the movie adaptation followed Isaka’s book.

 A former hitman boards the Tohoku Shinkansen “Hayate” at Tokyo Station which is bound for Morioko in Iwate Prefecture.
 He is determined to take revenge against a teenager named Satoshi Oji whose nickname is the Prince.
 The Prince had pushed Kimura’s son, Wataru, off the roof of a department just for fun.